Teodoro-lab/MySnakyGame/README.md

 # MySnakyGame
-It's a typical snake game written in C for windows.// During the dev it was use the g++ compiler and cpp extension just for ease of use! :eyes:
+It's a typical snake game written in C for windows.<br /> During the dev it was use the g++ compiler and cpp extension just <br />
+for ease of use! :eyes: